geocommons/geocoder/doc/lookup.rst

    and an empty set of candidate address records.

 #.
 If a ZIP was given, look up the place from the ZIP, and add the
-   place, if any, to the candidate place set.
+   place, if any, to the candidate place set. [zip]_

 #.
 If a city was given, look up all the places matching the metaphone hash
-   of the city name, and add them, if any, to the candidate place set.
+   of the city name, and add them, if any, to the candidate place set. [city]_

 #.
 Generate a unique set of ZIPs from the set of candidate places, since a ZIP
    may have one or more names associated with it.